-You can participate in this project by making a Secchi Disk and using the free to download iPhone or Android ‘Secchi’ application.
+You can participate in this project by making a Secchi Disk and downloading the free iOS or Android 'Secchi' application to your smartphone or tablet.

 Join in and make this the World’s largest, ongoing Citizen Science marine biological study.